johnlindquist/react-examples/src/README.md

-# Context
+# Context Provider

-Pass data globally
+A provider overrides any defaults set when creating the context.